Configuration Reference

 username: myuser

-# Password should be in .iop/secrets as DOCKER_REGISTRY_PASSWORD
+# Password should be in .iop/secrets as DOCKER_REGISTRY_PASSWORDPer-App/Service Registry

 apps: